mohsinalimat/ContainerScrollViewController/README.md

 1. Subclass `ContainerScrollViewController`.

-2. In `viewDidLoad`, call `embedViewController`, passing it the view controller you'd like to embed in the container view controller's scroll view.
+2. In `viewDidLoad`, call `embedViewController` with the view controller you'd like to embed in the container view controller's scroll view.

 ### Auto Layout Considerations